aesara-devs/aesara/doc/library/tensor/random/basic.rst

 .. class:: RandomStream()

-   A helper class that tracks changes in a shared ``numpy.random.RandomState`` and behaves like ``numpy.random.RandomState`` by managing access to `RandomVariable`s.
+   A helper class that tracks changes in a shared :class:`numpy.random.RandomState` and behaves like :class:`numpy.random.RandomState` by managing access to :class:`RandomVariable`\s.
 For example:

    .. testcode:: constructors